 Marika Baxter PT, MSPT OCS

 My healing journey started with the physical body.
 As a gymnast, I experienced many injuries and had a series of knee surgeries in high school.
 After going through cycles of rehabilitation and having this profession in my lineage, I went to college to pursue a degree in physical therapy.
-As I continued to heal myself and work with patients, my curiosity grew as to why there often seemed to be these invisible and less objective threads woven into the experience of pain.
-Why suffering would persist despite doing the “right” exercises, having the “right” manual work done, and even when the physical body was objectively “healed”.
+As I continued to heal myself and work with patients, my awareness of these invisible and less objective threads grew.
+I began seeking the knowledge and understanding of what it was I was perceiving and why it was woven into the experience of pain.

-My work is always evolving and seems to currently sit at the intersections of physical, emotional, energetic, intergenerational, and spiritual worlds of healing and transformation.
-As a certified Realization Process Teacher and IFS practitioner in training, I use somatic meditation practices and self inquiry to guide clients into their bodies.
-To reclaim their own aliveness and to unravel constrictions that limit their ability to experience themselves and the world from their wholeness.
-With my background as a physical therapist and Pilates instructor, I use breath and movement to help people embody all of themselves and to learn the language of their own being.
+My work is always evolving and currently sits at the intersections of physical, emotional, energetic, intergenerational, and spiritual worlds of healing and transformation.
+As a certified Realization Process Teacher and IFS practitioner in training, I use somatic meditation practices and self inquiry to give clients an interoceptive experience of wholeness.
+To reclaim their own aliveness and to unravel constrictions that limit their ability to experience themselves and the world, both physically and energetically.
+With my background as a physical therapist and Pilates instructor, I use breath and movement to help people experience and embrace their whole, authentic Self.

 I look forward to meeting you.
 With love,